guotong1988/guotong1988.github.io/research/_posts/learning-of-learning-procedures.md

 # The Learning of Learning Procedures

 ### Abstract

+The current large language models (LLMs) lacks the following capabilities: machine reasoning capabilities and autonomous learning capabilities.

+We propose Learning of Learning Procedures (LLP) to solve the problem to

+% 主要解决 自动定义问题 的问题，不是怎么更新数据

 We propose Learning of Learning Procedures (LLP) to solve the problem to let human teach machine to refresh/expand its knowledge automatically by natural language conversation.
 LLP is an AI system to solve the problem that let machine to learn knowledge in conversation interacting with human automatically.

 The core idea of our method is: The learning of a machine means updating its training datasets.
 Based on large language model (LLM)'s conversation ability, we train an additional intent recognition model to determine whether the system need to learn new knowledge.